top of page

 Self-love comes slowly but surely when we are connected to others and experience their love for us.

-The more conscious we can be of tuning into this experience of being loved, the more we can facilitate it.
+The more conscious we can be of tuning in bodily to this experience of being loved, the more we can facilitate it.
 It's hard to let it in and really see love when we're not used to being loved.

 • Who loves you?